KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#6/DAY-#3.md

   ![2](https://github.com/user-attachments/assets/0008d74b-60f3-47ab-9711-71a5890e19c6)

-- Write a short observation on how SSH brute-force detection helps in security monitoring and threat prevention. sql Copy Edit
+- Write a short observation on how SSH brute-force detection helps in security monitoring and threat prevention.

   **SSH brute-force** detection helps in security monitoring by identifying repeated failed login attempts to a server.
 These attempts are often made by attackers trying to guess a user's password.
 Detecting such activity early allows security teams to block the attacker's IP address, apply rate-limiting, or